Category Archives: North Carolina

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor worried help you locate the corner so he can be a lot more guaranteed that the work has actually been done appropriately.
-If he assists you, he will see the evidence you reveal and will certainly not later be inclined to say a lot concerning it.
+It is always well to have the neighbor worried help you situate the edge so he can be a lot more ensured that the work has actually been done correctly.
+If he assists you, he will certainly see the proof you discover as well as will certainly not later on be inclined to argue a lot about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.